 Your kit for trekking should weigh around 9kg.

-Your equipment must include things like boots, warm clothing, rain gear, sleeping bag, down jacket, sun cream, sun hat, first aid, mandatory medications, water, head torch, and whistle.
+Your equipment must include things like boots, warm clothing, rain gear, a sleeping bag, a down jacket, sun cream, a sun hat, first aid, mandatory medications, water, a head torch, and a whistle.

 Also, we recommend you wear your hiking boots instead of keeping them in your luggage while you are flying so that, even if your luggage is lost or misplaced, you can replace other kits in Kathmandu or Pokhara.
 Unfortunately, it will be tough for you to replace a pair of already broken boots.

-Tell your closed ones where you are going
+Tell your close ones where you are going

 Let your family and friends know where you are going and share the itineraries with them.
 Doing so will help them find you if you go missing.